ouuan/naive-ui/src/notification/demos/enUS/change-content.demo.md

 # Change Content Dynamically

-You can change any parts of notifications existed.
+You can change any parts of notifications that existed.

 ```html
 <n-space>